-Acronis accepts hard disk drives of the following interface types: IDE, ATA, SATA, USB connected drives.
-SCSI drives are not accepted.
+Acronis accepts hard disk drives of the following interface types: SATA, eSATA, and USB connected drives.
+ATA, IDE, and SCSI drives are not accepted.

 You can back up directly to the device or back up to a local or network folder and then copy the backup to the device.
-Make sure that the device has only one volume and that the file system on that volume is NTFS or FAT32.
+Ensure that the device has only one volume and that the file system on that volume is NTFS or FAT32.